Scaling limits of random planar maps with a unique large face: Conclusions

 \section{Conclusions}

 We have shown that the random planar maps defined by the weights (\ref{A1}) and (\ref{A2}) converge to Aldous' Brownian tree.
-It is interesting to note that there does not seem to be a non-trivial scaling limit of the corresponding simply generated trees, see \cite[Theorem 6]{kortchemski:2012} and thus the labels play a crucial role in obtaining a scaling limit for the random maps.
+It is interesting to note that there does not seem to be a nontrivial scaling limit of the corresponding simply generated trees; see \cite{kortchemski:2012}, Theorem~6, and thus the labels play a crucial role in obtaining a scaling limit for the random maps.

-One can also study the so called local limit of the planar maps $M_n$ under consideration in this paper.
-The limit, if it exists, is an infinite graph $M$ and convergence towards $M$ roughly means that one considers all finite neigbourhoods of faces around the root edge and shows that the probability that they appear in the maps $M_n$ converges, as $n\rightarrow \infty$, to the probability that they appear in $M$.
-Angel and Schramm \cite{angel:2003} studied local convergence in the case of uniformly distributed triangulations (all faces have degree 3) and later Durhuus and Chassaing \cite{chassaing:2006} and Krikun \cite{krikun:2005} studied the case of uniformly distributed quadrangulations (all faces have degree 4).
-Recently there have been several new results on the local limit of uniform quadrangulations concerning e.g.~properties of infinite geodesics \cite{curien:2012a}, random walks \cite{benjamini:2012} and quadrangulations with a boundary \cite{curien:2012b}.
+One can also study the so-called local limit of the planar maps $M_n$ under consideration in this paper.
+The limit, when it exists, is an infinite graph $M$ and convergence toward $M$ roughly means that one considers all finite neighborhoods of faces around the root edge and shows that the probability that they appear in the maps $M_n$ converges, as $n\rightarrow\infty$, to the probability that they appear in $M$.
+Angel and Schramm \cite{angel:2003} studied local convergence in the case of uniformly distributed triangulations (all faces have degree 3) and later Durhuus and Chassaing \cite {chassaing:2006} and Krikun \cite{krikun:2005} studied the case of uniformly distributed quadrangulations (all faces have degree 4).
+Recently, there have been several new results on the local limit of uniform quadrangulations concerning, for example, properties of infinite geodesics~\cite{curien:2012a}, random walks \cite {benjamini:2012} and quadrangulations with a boundary \cite {curien:2012b}.
+In a forthcoming paper \cite{bjornberg:2013}, it is shown that the local limit $M$ of the maps $M_n$ distributed by \eqref{mumeasure} exists for all choices of weights $q_i$.
+The proof involves using the bijection $\mathcal{G}_n$ introduced in the current paper along with theorems on local convergence of simply generated trees which we now briefly review.